ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 as well. it's not just my opinion; it's becoming widely accepted throughout tech industries that high-quality DevOps is a key driver of overall engineer - ing velocity.

-215
-3\.3DEVOPS

 **FOUR KEY METRICS (DORA)![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.103.png)**

- e highest-rated blip in 2022 of the oughtworks Technology Radar (ctohb.com/techradar) is the Four Key Metrics. ese metrics are described by a team within Google Cloud called DORA (DevOps Research and Assessment), and the system of metrics comes from a seven-plus-year research program validating the results and their impact on technology, process, culture, and quantitative results. e four metrics are as follows:
+The highest-rated blip in 2022 of the oughtworks Technology Radar (ctohb.com/techradar) is the Four Key Metrics. ese metrics are described by a team within Google Cloud called DORA (DevOps Research and Assessment), and the system of metrics comes from a seven-plus-year research program validating the results and their impact on technology, process, culture, and quantitative results. e four metrics are as follows:

- **Lead Time:** How long it takes for code to go from commit to running in
+ **Lead Time:** How long it takes for code to go from commit to running in production

-production

- **Deployment Frequency:** How often code is released to production/end
+ **Deployment Frequency:** How often code is released to production/end users

-users

- **Mean Time to Recovery (MTTR):** How long it takes to restore service

-after an incident/defect occurs
+ **Mean Time to Recovery (MTTR):** How long it takes to restore service after an incident/defect occurs

- **Change Fail Percentage:** What percentage of production releases need

-a hotfix, rollback, patch, etc
+ **Change Fail Percentage:** What percentage of production releases need a hotfix, rollback, patch, etc

 Together these metrics quantify the idea of how confidently your team can deploy software.
 Scoring high on all four metrics requires an invest - ment in automation, DevOps, testing, and culture.
 As oughtworks is quick to point out, drawing value from these metrics doesn t necessarily require highly detailed instrumentation, metrics, or dashboards.
 DORA publishes a quick check survey (ctohb.com/dora) that your team can take to track its progress at a coarse-grained level. ere are also plenty

 of tools that have fairly low barriers to entry that will yield data quality that s more than sufficient to inform your progress, such as LinearB or Code Climate.

- e following subsections on DevOps present concepts, disciplines, and focus areas that contribute in some way to improving these metrics.
+ The following subsections on DevOps present concepts, disciplines, and focus areas that contribute in some way to improving these metrics.

 **REPRODUCIBILITY![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.104.png)**